 The collimators assembly transportation should be handled with care in order to ensure that the components do not dislodge during transportation from the vendor to FNAL.
 There are no other shipping constraints identified at this time.

 16.0 Risk Analysis Documentation

-The Engineering Risk Assessment document (Teamcenter #: ??? ) as required by the Fermilab Engineering Manual has been completed.
-The thermal design document (Teamcenter #: ???
-(Rual)) addresses the design considerations and TRS.
+The Engineering Risk Assessment document as required by the Fermilab Engineering Manual has been completed.
+The thermal design document addresses the design considerations and TRS.